SameulAH/rag-chatbot/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-If you encounter any issues or have questions, please open an issue in the GitHub repository or contact the development team.

 ---

 *Built with ❤️ using FastAPI, Streamlit, and state-of-the-art AI technologies*